mpifr-vlbi/eht2023_difx_templating/README.md

 # eht2023_difx_templating

-EHT 2023 VLBI DiFX correlation setups
+Correlation setup for EHT 2023 VLBI under DiFX 2.7.1/2.8.1

 All tracks were observed at 230 GHz except for the 345 GHz track e23d15.